CodersSquad-Classes/final-challenge-leclercmonchampion/Documentation/PACMAN.md

 - 0 corresponds to a box already eaten
 - 1 corresponds to a box not yet eaten
 - 2 corresponds to a wall
+- 3 corresponds to the pacman
+- 4 corresponds to the ghosts